cloud-ark/kubeplus/README.rst

 In designing KubePlus our main philosophy has been to not introduce any new CLI for enabling discovery, binding, and orchestration functions.
 We wanted application developers to use only Kubernetes's native CLI 'kubectl' for these functions.
-This distinguishes KubePlus from other community projects such as 'helm' and 'kustomize'.
 KubePlus's focus on resolving dependencies using runtime information is also unique.
 'kustomize' supports runtime information aggregation through vars and fieldrefs.
 However, this is limited to resolving Spec properties of top-level Custom Resources only.
 KubePlus supports runtime information resolution for sub-resources of Custom Resource instances.
-It should be possible though to use 'helm' and/or 'kustomize' with YAMLs defined using KubePlus binding functions.
-Another approach towards binding is to define a new CRD, such as ServiceBinding in Service Catalog.
-KubePlus's approach avoids introducing a new CRD for defining binding related information as it adds additional complexity for application developers.
+It should be possible to use 'helm' and/or 'kustomize' with YAMLs defined using KubePlus binding functions.
+Other approach towards binding is to define a new CRD, such as ServiceBinding as in the Service Catalog project.
+In KubePlus we have purposely avoided introducing a new CRD for defining binding related information as it adds additional complexity for application developers.

 For orchestration, there exists Application CRD in the community.
 Conceptually, KubePlus's PlatformStack CRD is